How To Make Hand Wrapping Effective, Not Magical

 There are many tricks of the trade in the boxing industry.
-Some are well-guarded secrets, while others are common knowledge within the business; one that everyone knows the importance of, is having a good hand wrapping technique.
+Some are well-guarded secrets, while others are common knowledge within the business.
+One that everyone knows the importance of is having a good hand wrapping technique.
 However, this is one area that many of the ideals and beliefs of how to go about it and what role it serves is largely a myth.

 The commonly held belief that certain hand wrapping techniques increase a fighters punching ability or holds some secret to having knockout power is false.
 Or, at the very least, it is greatly overstated.
 As long as they're legal, hand wraps do not increase punching power.

-Overcompensating can also adversely affect the fighter.
+Overcompensating can adversely affect the fighter.
 Using too much tape and/or gauze to create a cast (as some fighters like to call it) can actually work AGAINST a fighter in some cases.
 Both tape and gauze are porous materials and absorb water and sweat.
 The longer a fight continues the more sweat accumulates in the tape and gauze, making the fighter’s hands and gloves heavier.
 Heavier gloves mean slower punches.

 Do the basics.
 Do them right.
 Use just enough tape and gauze to protect your fighter’s hands fully, but do not over-pad them.
 Pay attention to the anatomical structure of the human hand.
 Do some research and practice.
 Know why you're doing what you're doing.
 It's also important to know your fighters hands and his medical history.
-Being aware of any issues he may have had with his hands in the past or in the weeks of training leading up to the fight, will allow you to address those issues specifically when you get him wrapped.
+Being aware of any issues he may have had with his hands in the past or in the weeks of training leading up to the fight will allow you to address those issues specifically when you get them wrapped.